supremesnickers/st/README.md

 1. Jetbrains Font, with Emojis from Nerd Fonts
 1. compatibility with ~/.Xresources file

+## Emojis
+If st crashes, when viewing emojis, make sure to install the package [libxft-bgra](https://aur.archlinux.org/packages/lbxft-bgra) from the AUR

 ## How to install
 1. Clone the repository
 ```